sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

 Time Series Modeling
 --------------------
+Time series modeling is the process of using statistical and machine learning methods to analyze and forecast future values of a time series.
+Time series data has a temporal ordering, meaning that the data points are ordered by time, this allows to capture patterns and dependencies between observations that happen over time.

 Sparkflows provides a number of cutting edge algoirthms as Processors for Time Series Modeling.
 These include: